There are two things I'm sure everybody reading this has experienced at some point:

 The “feel guilty” group didn’t receive any message — leaving them to embrace their guilty thoughts and feelings.

-Then the researchers gave both groups three large bowls of candy:
+Then, for the second study, the researchers gave both groups three large bowls of candy:

 - Peppermint Patties